 When pressed by Superior Court Judge Peter J. Coruzzi, the witness remembered coming to the Camden Courthouse in February 1978 to testify in connection with an investigation of three adoptions.
 But she couldn’t recall whether she lied during that testimony.
 She gave birth to a baby May 1, 1977, and turned it over five days later to a woman she could not identify.
 At the time, she was living in Burlington Township.
 Despite strong objections from defense attorney Carl Poplar, Singer read portions of her grand jury testimony into the record.
 The case is being heard without a jury.

-It is strange that Kent’s attorney would object to the testimony of one of the biological mothers if Kent actually acted in “limited capacity” as he claimed.
+It is strange that Kent’s attorney objected to the testimony of one of the biological mothers if Kent actually acted in “limited capacity” as he claimed.
 If that were the case, her testimony should have been welcomed by the defense because it would have supported claims that he was not as involved in the adoptions as he was being charged with.
-It is very unfortunate that the court didn’t press harder to not only ensure justice for Kent, but especially for the biological mothers and babies involved.
-Based on the obvious issues with the adoptions, plus the complete lack of any pre-placement screenings, a separate investigation should have been initiated by the State of New Jersey (DYFS, now DCF) to ensure these children were placed with families actually fit to adopt, and to verify all of the information that was previously obtained in regards to the adoptions.
+It is very unfortunate that the court didn’t press harder to not only ensure justice was served for Kent, but especially for the biological mothers and babies involved in this case.
+Based on the obvious issues with the adoptions Kent arranged, plus the complete lack of any pre-placement screenings, a separate investigation should have been initiated by the State of New Jersey (DYFS, now DCF) to ensure these children were placed with families actually fit to adopt, and to verify all of the information that was previously obtained from the adoptive parents, birth mothers, and others involved with the adoptions.
+This never happened.